AggregateNinja/HealthDashboard/README.md

 git clone https://github.com/AggregateNinja/HealthDashboard.git
 ```

-Navigate to root directory of project:
+Navigate to the root directory of project:

 ```bash
 cd /path/to/HealthDashboard